-Kim Deaton (Managing Director)
+Kim Deaton (CEO)

 Kim is a native Cincinnatian and graduate of the Cincinnati Country Day School (’87).
 Kim left Cincinnati to attend Vanderbilt University (’91) where she received a Bachelor of Science in Education, and then quickly returned to Cincinnati which she and her family continue to call home.
 Kim assumed the role of Managing Director of the Children’s Theatre in September of 2013.
 Kim’s expertise spans non-profit management, fund raising, strategic planning, market media development, public relations, special events, grant acquisition and major gift acquisition.
 Prior to joining The Children’s Theatre Kim worked as the President of the Ohio Valley Chapter of the National MS Society, as the Director of Major Gifts for the National Underground Railroad Freedom Center and prior to that as the Director of Market Development for Local 12 WKRC-TV and Clear Channel Broadcasting.
 She served as the Executive Director of the Cystic Fibrosis Foundation and spent time operating her own consulting company, advising both for-profit and not-for-profit organizations in the area of special events, board building, marketing, corporate sponsorship, public relations, fundraising and promotions.
 Kim was raised in the nonprofit world as her mother served as the Executive Director for a local nonprofit for 24 years.
 Kim resides in Mariemont with her three wonderful children Merrell, Kealy and Bryson and has watched her daughter Kealy flourish as a vocal and drama major at the School for the Creative and Performing Arts.